encode/uvicorn/docs/settings.md

 ## Development

 * `--reload` - Enable auto-reload.
 * `--reload-dir <path>` - Specify which directories to watch for python file changes.
 May be used multiple times.
 If unused, then by default all directories in current directory will be watched.
+If you are running programmatically use `reload_dirs=[]` and pass a list of strings.

 ## Production